One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 - General Data Protection Regulation (GDPR) Compliance

-As well as the above, you may want to consider implementing one or more of the following pages where applicable:
+As well as the above pages, you may want to look into implementing any of these pages if applicable:

-- Affiliate Disclosure (e.g. if you provide information about affiliate products or services)
+- Affiliate Disclosure (if you provide information about affiliate products or services)

 - Anti-Spam Policy